 - Dosage, route and time to be given

-- Physician signature (for prescription medications only)
+- Physician signature (for all medications)

-- Parent signature
+- Parent signature (for all medications)

 - Medication forms are available in the school office or on the school website.

 Important Information Regarding Medications:

 - All medications must be brought into school in the original container and stored in the school office.
 Prescription medications must be brought into school in a current pharmacy-labeled container.
 If there is a change in the prescription or if the prescription is discontinued, documentation from the physician is required.
 Non- prescription medications including pain relievers, topical medications, eye drops and cough drops must also be brought into school and stored in the office with the appropriate paperwork.

 - According to district policy and state guidelines, students are allowed to carry and self-administer certain medications at school, such as inhalers.
 Written permission from the parent or guardian and physician is required.
 Please contact the district nurse for more information.